3.5 List

 3.5.6 List Matrix

-In Section 3.1, we know matrices are 2-dimensional objects containing elements of the same type.
+In Section 3.1, we know that matrices are 2-dimensional objects containing elements of the same type.
 A natural extension of matrix to the case where different elements can be of different types is called list matrix.

 Let’s create a list matrix from my_list.
 Since my_list has 4 elements, you can use the matrix() function to create a \(2\times 2\) matrix of elements.